Assessment of hybrid machine learning models for non-linear system identification of fatigue test rigs: Material and methods

 using window functions $w_\text{sub}$, which are non-zero only in the range of the corresponding subsequence.
 The window functions are also weighted to ensure the partition of unity property

 is fulfilled at every time step. \autoref{fig:windowed_prediction} illustrates the subsequence combination process for a single output channel. \\ In this paper, the Welch window function

 is used to interpolate between individual predictions.
 It is additionally raised to the power of 10 to provide smooth transitions.
 As a result of this weighting scheme, the first and last 15\% of the data in each subsequence have a very low impact on the combined prediction.
+This is essential, since error levels are increased for predictions at the start of each window, as information on the recent history before the beginning of the subsequence is lacking.
 A special treatment is used to extend this approach to the beginning of the measurement process.
 Here, an additional subsequence is utilized, which spans from $t=-L/2$ to $t=L/2$.
 For all negative points in time, the unmeasured input channel data is assumed to be equal to the corresponding measurements at the starting time $t_1$.
 A prediction is generated for this subsequence and included into the weighting process.
 Finally, all negative points in time are discarded from the resulting combined prediction.